-- The firewall forwards the packet. - This is the common operation in case the packet belongs to a flow or application that you want to allow. - Typical terms for this: Allow / Permit / Accept / Pass - The firewall deletes the packet and does not forward it. - This is the common operation in case the packet belongs to a flow or application that you want to stop. - Typical terms for this: Drop / Deny / Reject - Other options include - to log that a certain type of packet appeared, - to send error message to sender (e.g. via ICMP) - to inform the admin, etc.
+- □ The firewall forwards the packet. - This is the common operation in case the packet belongs to a flow or application that you want to allow. - Typical terms for this: Allow / Permit / Accept / Pass - □ The firewall deletes the packet and does not forward it. - This is the common operation in case the packet belongs to a flow or application that you want to stop. - Typical terms for this: Drop / Deny / Reject - Other options include - Log that a certain type of packet appeared, - Send error message to sender (e.g. via ICMP) - Rate limit, tee, mirror, inform the admin, etc.